maxvun11/hotelBookingSystem/README.md

 1. The @RunWith(JUnitParamsRunner.class) annotation is used in JUnit testing to specify a custom runner class that will execute the test class.
 In this case, the JUnitParamsRunner is a runner provided by the JUnitParams library, which is used to support parameterized tests in JUnit.

-2. To make the methd will run in test, there is must be add @Test befor ethe method.
+2. To make the method will run in test, there must be an @Test before the method.

 3. Example code:
 ```java